odin-lang/odin-lang.org/content/docs/overview.md

 	* C's bit fields on `struct`s are undefined and are not portable across targets and compilers

 ### Procedure type
-A procedure type is internally a pointer to a procedure in memory. `nil` is the zero value a procedure type.
+A procedure type is internally a pointer to a procedure in memory. `nil` is the zero value of a procedure type.

 Examples:
 ```odin